 Music + live effects processing by performers.

-Sound capture, mix & operation.
-Performed in the White Lab at Central Saint Martins, London, May 2016.
-Performed in NX, London (streamed to Tokyo Future Shorts Japan), August 2016.
+Sound capture, mixing & operation.
+Performed in the White Lab at Central Saint Martins, London, May 2016; Tokyo Future Shorts (streamed live from NX, London), August 2016.

 36 Dramatic Situations